Salerno Cheap Food Neighborhoods (2026): Eat Better Near Amalfi Gateway Routes

 TL;DR: Key Takeaways

-- Typical daily budget: City break.
+- Typical daily budget: Gateway city + coastal connectors.

-- Best travel window: Spring/Fall.
+- Best travel window: EUR 25-52 per day.

 Quick Facts